microsoft/autogen/samples/tools/autogenbench/README.md

 Within each folder, you will find the following files:

 - *timestamp.txt*: records the date and time of the run, along with the version of the pyautogen library installed
-- *console_log.txt*: all console output produced by Docker when running autogen.
+- *console_log.txt*: all console output produced by Docker when running AutoGen.
 Read this like you would a regular console.
 - *[agent]_messages.json*: for each Agent, a log of their messages dictionaries
-- *./coding*: A directory containing all code written by Autogen, and all artifacts produced by that code.
+- *./coding*: A directory containing all code written by AutoGen, and all artifacts produced by that code.

 ## Contributing or Defining New Tasks or Benchmarks